chriskrycho/v4.chriskrycho.com/content/tech/js-frameworks-early-2015.md

     already have a bunch of things in place but want a dedicated view layer, React is good.[^react]

-  - If you’re writing a new, full-on web *application* (SPA, or organized in whatever other way), I think Ember is the very clear winner at this point.
-I have good confidence in their leadership and they’re firing on all cylinders.
+  - If you're writing a new, full-on web *application* (SPA, or organized in whatever other way), I think Ember is the very clear winner at this point.
+I have good confidence in their leadership and they're firing on all cylinders.

 Regarding Angular, [\@mikehoss][\@mikehoss] [posted][posted]: